chinhung/spring-jpa-meets-junit/README.md

 ### Product Entity

-Use the validation annotation `@NotNull` to declare the NOT NULL constraint.
+Use the validation annotation `@NotNull` to validate the field by hibernate validator.
+Use `@Column(nullable = false)` to generate the NOT NULL constraint in DDL.
 ```java
 @Entity
 @Table(name="products")